Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 20. See All Of The Winter Light Displays

-Biltmore House lights up for Candlelight Christmas Evenings, and as mentioned above, The NC Arboretum hosts Winter Lights in the gardens.
+Biltmore House lights up for magical Candlelight Christmas Evenings; we enjoy the magical lights and blazing fireplaces.
+And as mentioned above, The NC Arboretum hosts Winter Lights in the gardens.

-From November to January, The Omni Grove Park Inn features their famous Gingerbread House Competition, serving up hot chocolate with incredible mountain views.
+From November to January, The Omni Grove Park Inn features its famous National Gingerbread House Competition, serving up hot chocolate with incredible mountain views.

-Families across WNC pile into cars hoping to find and chop the perfect Christmas tree while enjoying cocoa and shopping at holiday pop-up stands.
+Families across Western North Carolina pile into cars hoping to find and chop the perfect Christmas tree while enjoying cocoa and shopping at holiday pop-up stands.

 Of course, the highlight of the season includes those vibrant light displays.
 Drive through the lights at Lake Julian or head to Tryon for Shadrick’s Christmas Wonderland.